top of page

 You have the right to request access to, and correction of, your personal information.

-All requests for access to personal information must be made in writing via email, and we will respond within a reasonable time.
+All requests for access to personal information must be made in writing via the Contact Us portal on the website, and we will respond within a reasonable time.

 Bondi Doctors takes all reasonable steps to maintain the accuracy of your personal information.
-We will ask you to verify that the personal information we hold about you is correct and current whenever you contact or attend the practice.
-You may also request that we correct or update your information, and you should make such requests in writing to info@bondidoctors.com
+We will ask you to verify that the personal information we hold about you is correct and current whenever you contact, or attend the practice.
+You may also request that we correct or update your information, and you should make such in writing by completing our online enquiry form here.

 We may deny access to your medical records in certain circumstances permitted by law, for example, if disclosure may cause a serious threat to your health or safety.
 We will always tell you why access is denied and the options you have to respond to our decision.